-AAUW is strictly non-partisan, but it does have an attitude.
-The public policy issues are set with member feedback, including an every member survey.
+AAUW is strictly non-partisan, but it does take a position on public policies.
+Our Legislative priorities are set with member feedback, including a survey of our membership.

 Maryland Public Policy

-AAUW Maryland’s Public Policy positions are guided by the AAUW Public Policy Program adopted June 2017
+AAUW Maryland’s Public Policy Co-Vice Presidents are Debby Chessin and Roxann King.
+Our Public Policy positions are guided by the AAUW Policy Center.

 - Maryland Women’s Coalition for Health Care Reform.

 Bills the Coalition supports.

 - MCASA- Maryland Coalition Against Sexual Assault.

 For more than a century, AAUW has influenced legislative debate on critical issues such as education, Social Security, sex discrimination, civil rights, reproductive choice, affirmative action, Title IX, welfare reform, vocational education, pay equity, family and medical leave, and health care reform.